Hull Trains: History

 In June 2008, Hull Trains was rebranded as First Hull Trains, as well as adopting FirstGroup's corporate blue, pink and white colours as its livery.
 During January 2009, the firm's access rights were extended until December 2014, and in February 2010, these rights were further extended until December 2016.
 That same year, its services comprised 1.25 million seats annually.

 In August 2014, FirstGroup purchased the remaining 20% shareholding in the business.
 In January 2015, the track access agreement was extended until December 2019.
 That same year, the firm also resumed trading as Hull Trains.
 During March 2016, First Hull Trains obtained approval for a further 10-year open-access agreement until 2029, allowing it to proceed with ordering five Class 802 electro-diesel multiple-unit trains which had been announced by the operator on 3 September 2015.

-In 2017, Hull Trains was named as the Best UK Train Operator, having scored 97% satisfaction rate for its services, according to the National Rail Passenger Survey.
+In 2017, Hull Trains was named the Best UK Train Operator, having scored a 97% satisfaction rate for its services, according to the National Rail Passenger Survey.

 At late March 2020, Hull Trains temporarily suspended all services due to the COVID-19 pandemic.
 Throughout the pandemic, there was concern that the company would be unable to survive without help from the government.
 However, Hull Trains was able to resume services on 21 August 2020.
 In October 2020, a three-year extension on Hull Trains' access rights was granted.

 Following the implementation of a second lockdown directed by the British government, Hull Trains announced on 2 November 2020 that it would once again be temporarily suspending all services from 5 November 2020.
 After the second lockdown ended, Hull Trains resumed service on 3 December 2020 with a limited timetable.
 Following a third lockdown's implementation, Hull Trains announced on 5 January 2021 that it would be once again temporarily suspending all services from 9 January 2021.
-Regular services were resumed on 12 April 2021.
+Regular services resumed on 12 April 2021.